-Unless other arrangements have been made for extensions, etc., failure to resolve violations listed in formal communication may result in the issuance of a Citation/Summons or the City may correct the violations as part of the City Council Process.
+Unless other arrangements have been made for extensions, etc., failure to resolve violations listed in formal communication may result in the issuance of a Citation/Summons, or the City may correct the violations as part of the City Council Process.

-These processes may result in fines and or liens placed on property in order to recover costs associated with correcting the violation.
+These processes may result in fines and or liens placed on a property in order to recover costs associated with correcting the violation.

 Code Enforcement Contact

 2020 15th Street